ihouwat/pygame-learning/same_again_game/scratchpad.md

 	- DONE enter name
 	- DONE choose language
 - DONE configure logging

-- add animations
+- DONE add animations
 	- DONE increase sprite size on hover, decrease on mouse out
 	- DONE fade sprites in/out between puzzles
 	- DONE new level animation

-- tidying up stage:
+- DONE tidying up stage:
 	- DONE `ItemSprite` class:
 		- DONE the scaling function for shapes is buggy. i *think* it's because at some point the scaling factor is larger than the image size
 		- DONE clean up some of the properties now we have the metadata. perhaps combine word and text_identifier properties?